 Enter: the Foodism guide to some of London's best comfort food destinations.
-A five-point, bite-sized tour of our capital's top drinking and dining destinations serving up all the best winter warmers.
-From oozy, melty cheese toasties to fabulous plates of pasta, you want it, we've got it:
+Our handy little guide on where to find the best comfort food in London.
+It's a ten-point, bite-sized tour of our capital's top drinking and dining destinations serving up all the best winter warmers or warming plates of decadent food.
+From oozy, melty cheese toasties to fabulous plates of pasta, you want it, we've got it.

 254 Hackney Road, E2 7SJ

 At this East London boozer, it's pub grub, but not as you know it.
 In fact, last year the Marksman was named Michelin Pub of the Year, so it's really not as you know it.
 We very much like the sound of Tamworth belly ham with coco beans and roast onion, but if you're after some proper British comfort food then it's a pie for you.
+Because, trust us, not only does the Marksman serve some of the best comfort food in London, but it might just do some of the best comfort food in the entire country.
 Fillings come and go, but one thing is for certain: a slice of the Marksman's crisp, flaky pastry will never not taste delicious slathered in a healthy helping of gravy.

 25 Newport Court, WC2H 7JS